xephora/Threat-Remediation-Scripts/README.md

 ### Crowdstrike Remediation Scripts

-The following library contains a list of common unwanted software/adware/malware that are seen in the wild.
-If you see a particular software you would like to remediate, feel free to download and use it in your environment.
+The following library contains a collection of remediation scripts designed to remove common unwanted software, adware, and malware found in the wild.
+If you come across a particular program you’d like to remediate, feel free to download the corresponding script and use it in your environment.

 - [123Movies](https://github.com/xephora/Threat-Remediation-Scripts/tree/main/123Movies)
 - [39bar](https://github.com/xephora/Threat-Remediation-Scripts/tree/main/39bar)